cjungmann/schemafw/userguide/Troubleshooting.md

 *AUTO_INCREMENT* and *PRIMARY KEY* field attributes.
 Even if the field has been declared appropriately in the *CREATE TABLE* command, the *xrow_id* instruction must be explicitly declared as shown in the *Solution* above.

+# update_associations failed to find a data-id attribute for "*field_name*."

+This error occurs if a table table row (tr) element hosting a *assoc* cell (td) does not include a *data-id* attribute.

+## The Solution

+If this error ever occurs, it will likely require an additional method for the framework to retrieve the source XML element for the table row.
+This is necessary for the XSL stylesheet to find the updated data that should go in the cell.

 # The import query failed (Lost connection to MySQL server during query)